Myriad Genetics (NASDAQ:MYGN) Updates FY 2022 Earnings Guidance

 Myriad Genetics (NASDAQ:MYGN – Get Rating) last posted its earnings results on Thursday, February 24th.
-The company reported ($0.02) earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.02).
-The business had revenue of $160.80 million for the quarter, compared to analysts’ expectations of $162.21 million.
-Myriad Genetics had a negative net margin of 9.32% and a negative return on equity of 3.71%.
-The business’s revenue for the quarter was up 4.0% compared to the same quarter last year.
-During the same period in the prior year, the company posted ($0.19) EPS.
-Research analysts anticipate that Myriad Genetics will post -0.45 EPS for the current year.
+The company reported ($0.02) EPS for the quarter, hitting the consensus estimate of ($0.02).
+The firm had revenue of $160.80 million for the quarter, compared to analyst estimates of $162.21 million.
+Myriad Genetics had a negative return on equity of 2.93% and a negative net margin of 3.94%.
+Myriad Genetics’s revenue for the quarter was up 4.0% compared to the same quarter last year.
+During the same period last year, the company earned ($0.19) earnings per share.
+Analysts forecast that Myriad Genetics will post -0.29 earnings per share for the current year.

-Institutional investors have recently modified their holdings of the business.
-BlackRock Inc. raised its holdings in shares of Myriad Genetics by 8.3% during the fourth quarter.
-BlackRock Inc. now owns 14,684,787 shares of the company’s stock valued at $405,301,000 after purchasing an additional 1,123,482 shares during the last quarter.
-Vident Investment Advisory LLC bought a new position in shares of Myriad Genetics in the fourth quarter worth approximately $204,000.
-Deutsche Bank AG boosted its position in shares of Myriad Genetics by 73.4% in the fourth quarter.
-Deutsche Bank AG now owns 148,875 shares of the company’s stock worth $4,108,000 after purchasing an additional 63,016 shares during the period.
-California State Teachers Retirement System boosted its position in shares of Myriad Genetics by 4.1% during the fourth quarter.
-California State Teachers Retirement System now owns 109,200 shares of the company’s stock worth $3,014,000 after acquiring an additional 4,291 shares during the last quarter.
-Finally, State of Tennessee Treasury Department boosted its position in shares of Myriad Genetics by 1.0% during the fourth quarter.
-State of Tennessee Treasury Department now owns 43,771 shares of the company’s stock worth $1,208,000 after acquiring an additional 417 shares during the last quarter.
-98.55% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the stock.
+Vident Investment Advisory LLC acquired a new stake in Myriad Genetics during the fourth quarter worth about $204,000.
+Janus Henderson Group PLC acquired a new stake in Myriad Genetics in the third quarter valued at approximately $245,000.
+Royal Bank of Canada grew its holdings in Myriad Genetics by 55.5% in the third quarter.
+Royal Bank of Canada now owns 10,870 shares of the company’s stock valued at $352,000 after purchasing an additional 3,879 shares during the period.
+Allstate Corp grew its holdings in Myriad Genetics by 49.7% in the fourth quarter.
+Allstate Corp now owns 16,416 shares of the company’s stock valued at $453,000 after purchasing an additional 5,451 shares during the period.
+Finally, State of Tennessee Treasury Department grew its holdings in Myriad Genetics by 1.0% in the fourth quarter.
+State of Tennessee Treasury Department now owns 43,771 shares of the company’s stock valued at $1,208,000 after purchasing an additional 417 shares during the period.
+98.54% of the stock is currently owned by hedge funds and other institutional investors.

 About Myriad Genetics (Get Rating)